noahehall/theBookOfNoah/databases/mysql_new.md

       - a timestamp for slave servers to adjust their updates to match the
       - `use` statement to ensure the slave uses the correct `database`
       - the value of any `insert_id` to ensure the ids match across servers
+  - `relay.log`
+    - the slave appends changes it has made to its relay.log file
+    - similar to the masters binlog file
+    - a new `relay.log` is created
+      - when replication starts ont he slave and when  the logs are flusehd (i.e. the `flush logs`)
+      - when the current file reaches themaximum size as set with the `max_relay_log_size` or the `max_binlog_size` variable
+  - `master.info`
+    - heavily used in replication
+    - slaves record their position in the masters `bin.log` file inside of the `master.info` file location on the slaves server

 # important LOCATIONS